A bit About my Story

 I have always been drawing and painting and creating from as early as I can remember (my parents have always said that I have a very strong imagination, and creative passion).
 When I showed an interest in doing art more and more, my parents bought me drawing books and supplies; anything I needed to help progress my skill in what I had a passion for.
 I don't remember what age I was when this happened, I think I may have been 7 or 9; but I was dead set on having a career as an artist - yes, I absolutely knew this was how I wanted to make my living in life.
 Then when I was telling my grandad that I wanted to be an artist, he told me that "artists don't make any money until they're dead!"
 Now, that was a huge shock for me, and it completely put me off doing any more artwork and looking back on it now, he probably meant that artists pieces only earn millions when they are really old and the artist is dead; no one explained to me at that time that artists do make money when they are living, just not as much as auction art, like Monet's paintings.
 I didn't tell my parents this at the time, and they probably just thought that their child had passed another fad.

 In 2014, we moved back to England, went from house to house renting until we settled down in Lancashire, all the while still being taught the basics of knowledge and academia by my mum.
 Then, I reached a point of needing to learn more in order to pass my exams, so I was enrolled into an online homeschooling program (the reason I am delving into homeschooling a little bit is that there seems to always be so many bad things to say about it, but never really focuses on the good things about it, such as giving your child the freedom to enjoy their childhood by not being cooped up in a brick building with 30 other children in their class and them never getting the one-on-one attention they so desperately need.)
-Anyway, I still never really got into the whole importance of academic studies, and I was always much keener on learning things I wanted to learn, which by this point in my life was very heavily based around psychology, and so I was doing my own independent learning to understand psychology, but still having very little interest in learning things I didn't want to.
+Anyway, I was always much keener on learning things I wanted to learn, which by this point in my life was very heavily based around psychology, and so I was doing my own independent learning to understand psychology, but still having very little interest in learning things I didn't want to.